-The NREEC assesses the ethical principles for research involving humans in Australian primary care settings and protects the welfare and rights of the participants in research.
+The RACGP National Research and Evaluation Ethics Committee (NREEC) assesses the ethical principles for research involving humans in Australian primary care settings and protects the welfare and rights of the participants in research.
 The committee also facilitates research that benefits the researcher's community or humankind.

 The NREEC is convened according to National Health and Medical Research Council (NHMRC) guidelines and includes a chairperson, a vice chairperson, two lay people, a minister of religion, a lawyer representative, a general practitioner representative and several members with current research experience relevant to proposals that are regularly considered by the NREEC.

 The NREEC's objectives are in accordance with the NHMRC's National Statement on Ethical Conduct in Human Research (2007).

 Scope of RACGP NREEC review